 Post-translational Modifications of the RIG-I-like Receptors and their interacting proteins

 We have previously reported the formation of a mitochondrial targeting RIG-I “translocon”.
 This complex shuttles RIG-I to the mitochondria-associated membrane (MAM) to interact with the central adaptor protein, mitochondrial antiviral signaling (MAVS) protein, which is the master regulator of IFN induction.
-The post-traslational modifications (PTM) of proteins, such as poly-ubiquitination and phosphorylation, have to shown to regulate RIG-I activation upon viral infections.
-Recently, we reported that deacetyaltion of RIG-I by HDAC6 is critical for RIG-I activation.
-We are interested in other types of PTMs in controling the activities of RIG-I and RIG-I-like receptors.
+The post-translational modifications (PTM) of proteins, such as poly-ubiquitination and phosphorylation, have to shown to regulate RIG-I activation upon viral infections.
+Recently, we reported that deacetylation of RIG-I by HDAC6 is critical for RIG-I activation.
+We are interested in other types of PTMs in controlling the activities of RIG-I and RIG-I-like receptors.